 Effective January 1, 2014, the ACA requires states to adopt a consistent method for budgeting income when determining eligibility for Child Health Plus.
-The method is on the applicant’s adjusted gross income that s/he reports on his/her federal income tax with certain modifications, and is known as Modified Adjusted Gross Income (MAGI).
+The method is based on the applicant’s adjusted gross income that s/he reports on his/her federal income tax with certain modifications, which is known as Modified Adjusted Gross Income (MAGI).
 When determining household size, the principles of tax dependency will be implemented with a few exceptions.
-In addition, families now apply for Child Health Plus online through the NY State of Health Marketplace.
-The benefit package and cost sharing remains the same in NYS, at least through 2019 as states are required to maintain income eligibility levels for their Child Health Insurance Program (CHIP) through September 30, 2019.
+In addition, families now apply for Child Health Plus through the NY State of Health Marketplace.
+The benefit package and cost sharing remain the same in NYS, at least through 2019 since states are required to maintain income eligibility levels for their Child Health Insurance Program (CHIP) through September 30, 2019.

 WHO ADMINISTERS THE PROGRAM

 Within federal guidelines, each state determines the design of its individual CHP program, including benefit package, payment levels for coverage, who qualifies, and administrative procedures.

 On the federal level, the overall responsibility for the administration of the Child Health Plus program lies with the Centers for Medicare & Medicaid Services (CMS), an agency of the Department of Health and Human Services.

 In New York State, CHP is administered by the NYS Department of Health, Division of Planning, Policy and Resource Development.